ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 This neural network is optimised at the same time as the parameters of the neural density estimator.

 !!! note
-    This functionality is only supported in SNPE, but not available for SNRE or SNLE.
-This is because, unlike in NPE, the neural density estimators in NRE and NLE approximates the likelihood or the likelihood ratio directly.
-As a result, the output of the neural network must match those of the simulator, meaning the compression step would have to occur after the density estimator, which is not possible.
+    This functionality is only supported in SNPE and is not available in SNRE or SNLE.
+The reason is that, unlike in NPE, the neural density estimators in NRE and NLE approximate the likelihood or the likelihood ratio directly.
+As a result, the output of the neural network must match that of the simulator, which means the compression step would have to occur after the density estimator.
+If an embedding network were placed after the density estimator, the usual maximum-likelihood loss used in SBI would no longer apply, since the estimator’s output would no longer represent a valid likelihood (or likelihood ratio).
+For this reason, it is not possible to train an embedding network jointly with the density estimator in SNRE or SNLE.

 In the following example, we will be using 2D maps as input and, hence, opt for a convolutional neural network (CNN) as the embedding net.
 This CNN is designed to adapt to any input size specified by the `input_shape` parameter and